grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 1. Create a contact point in Grafana.
 1. [Export][alerting_export] and download a provisioning file for your contact point.
-1. Copy the contents into a YAML or JSON configuration file in the default provisioning directory or in your configured directory.
+1. Copy the contents into a YAML or JSON configuration file in the `provisioning/alerting` directory.

    Example configuration files can be found below.

-1. Ensure that your files are in the right directory on the node running the Grafana server, so that they deploy alongside your Grafana instance(s).
+1. Add the file(s) to your GitOps workflow, so that they deploy alongside your Grafana instance(s).

 Here is an example of a configuration file for creating contact points.